-Table F: New Credentials Issued By Preparation Pathway and Credential Type, 2015-16
+Table F: New Credentials Issued By Preparation Pathway and Credential Type, 2016-17

-Figure 6 below depicts the distribution of new teaching credentials by preparation pathways for the past three years.
-About two-thirds were prepared through the California IHE traditional pathway and another one tenth through the California university intern pathway.
-District intern pathway stayed steady at around 2 percent of the total new teaching credentials issued.
-For the Out of State/Out of Country prepared pathway, there was an increase of 7 percentage points in the past four years, 18 percent in 2012-13 to 25 percent in 2015-16.
+Figure 6 below depicts the distribution of new teaching credentials by preparation pathways for the past five years.
+More than half were prepared through the California IHE traditional pathway and nearly one-fifth through the California university intern pathway.
+For the California university intern pathway, there has been an increase of five percentage points in the past five years, from 13 percent in 2012-13 to 18 percent in 2016-17.
+The district intern pathway stayed steady at around two to three percent of the total new teaching credentials issued.
+For the Out of State/Out of Country prepared pathway, there was an increase of six percentage points in the past five years in the past five years, from 19 percent in 2012-13 to 25 percent in 2016-17.

-Figure 6: Distribution of New Teaching Credentials Issued by Preparation Pathway, 2012-13 to 2015-16
+Figure 6: Distribution of New Teaching Credentials Issued by Preparation Pathway, 2012-13 to 2016-17

-Of the three university systems - California State University (CSU), University of California (UC), and Private/Independent colleges and universities - the CSU system prepared nearly half (49.9 percent) of the new teachers in fiscal year 2015-16.
-Private/Independent colleges and universities prepared 42.6 percent and UC programs prepared 7.5 percent of the new teachers.
+Of the three university systems - California State University (CSU), University of California (UC), and Private/Independent colleges and universities - the CSU system prepared nearly half (49.2 percent) of the new teachers in fiscal year 2016-17.
+Private/Independent Colleges and Universities prepared 43.4 percent and UC programs prepared 7.4 percent of the new teachers.